Locally-APN Binomials with Low Boomerang Uniformity in Odd Characteristic: Boomerang Properties

 \subsection{Boomerang Spectrum of $F_2$ when $p=3$}

 In the above subsection, we showed that the boomerang uniformity of $F_r$ is at most~2 for several values of $r$, especially when $r = \frac{3^k + 1}{2}$, that is, generalized Coulter-Matthews exponent.
-Next, we consider the special case $k = 1$ and prove that the boomerang uniformity of $F_r$ is actually~$1$ in this case.
-When $k = 1$, we have $r = 2$, and the boomerang uniformity of $F_2$ was studied in~\cite{MW25}.
-Theorem $8$ of \cite{MW25} proved that the boomerang uniformity of $F_2$ equals $2$ for $q\ge 9613^2$, and conjectured that this holds for $q>307$.
-However, we demonstrate that this result does not hold when $p = 3$ ; specifically, the boomerang uniformity is $1$ in this case.
+Next, we consider the special case $k = 1$, that is $r = 2$, and prove that the boomerang uniformity of $F_r$ is actually~$1$ in this case.
 Moreover, we also provide the full boomerang spectrum of $F_2$.

+\begin{remark} The boomerang uniformity of $F_2$ was studied in~\cite{MW25}.
+Theorem 8 of \cite{MW25} proved that the boomerang uniformity of $F_2$ equals $2$ for $q\ge 9613^2$, and conjectured that this holds for $q>307$.
+We remark that the conclusion $\beta_{F_2} = 2$ in \cite{MW25} does not hold when $p=3$ and $n$ is odd.
+Indeed, $\beta_{F_2}=1$ consistently holds in this case, as established in our Theorem \ref{BS_theorem r=2}.
+The issue is that, in characteristic $3$, the identity $1=-2$ makes certain cases considered in \cite{MW25} incompatible, although they are treated as independent (e.g., conditions arising in Corollary~4).
+This phenomenon is specific to characteristic $3$, where $1=-2$, and does not occur for odd primes $p > 3$. \end{remark}

 By Lemma 18 of \cite{MW25}, \eqref{BU_system} with $r=2$ has no solution with $x=0$ or $y=0$.
 Hence, as observed in the above subsection, $\beta_{F_2}(1,b) = B_{0001}(b) + B_{0010}(b) + B_{0100}(b) + B_{1000}(b)$ holds, and that $B_{0001}(b), B_{0010}(b), B_{0100}(b), B_{1000}(b) \le 1$.
 We next characterize the conditions under which each of these quantities equals~1 and show that no two of these conditions can hold simultaneously.